 - Mix in the grated carrot, apple, raisins, walnuts, coconut and flaxseed.

-- Add the butter and eggs/flax eggs to the bowl and mix well until the wet and dry ingredients are fully combined.
-The batter will be on the thicker side.
+- Add the butter and eggs/flax eggs to the bowl and mix until the wet and dry ingredients are fully combined.
+The batter will be a bit thick.

 - Use a ⅓ measuring cup to add the batter to the muffin tin.
 Sprinkle each muffin with a pinch of oats and bake for 20-25 minutes.
-That's it!
+Remove from the oven and cool on a wire rack completely.

 Notes